-A basic premise of need-based aid is that the total package of aid must not exceed the student's financial need.
-Therefore, when awarding aid from the SFA programs, you must take into account other sources of aid (which can include aid from other SFA programs).
-The different SFA programs account for other sources of aid in different ways.
+A basic premise of need-based aid is that the total award package must not exceed the student's financial need.
+Therefore, when awarding aid from the FSA programs, you must take into account aid from other sources, which can include the other programs and which are known as resources for the Campus-Based Programs and as estimated financial assistance for Stafford and PLUS loans.
+The programs account for other aid differently.